-The full text of the proposed Plan is appended to this Circular as Schedule "B".
+The full text of the proposed Plan is available on the Company's SEDAR profile at www.sedar.com, attached as Schedule "B" to the Company's information circular filed December 21, 2018.
 The description of the material terms of the Plan above is intended only to provide a summary of the material terms of the Plan.
-In the event of an inconsistency between the description of the material terms of the Plan above and the text of the Plan as appended to this Circular as Schedule "B", the text of the Plan as set out in Schedule "B" will prevail.
+In the event of an inconsistency between the description of the material terms of the Plan above and the text of the Plan, the text of the Plan will prevail.